GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/summary-reports/index.md

 *  Track the aggregatable reports to prevent reuse in aggregation for summary reports, as reuse may reveal personal identifying information (PII).

-To make testing of the aggregation service available in an origin trial, Google will play the role of the coordinator.
+To make testing of the aggregation service available in the now-ended origin trial, Google played the role of the coordinator.
 Longer term, we are working to identify one or more independent entities who can share this role.

 ### What information is captured?